samrajuadapt/mobile-ticket/README.md

 * If you are specifying styles in this stylesheet, it will override the default styles.
 * If you want to add a new logo or background image, make sure to include the images in the src/app/resources folder and refer it from the theme-styles sheet as shown in the above table.
 * If you do not want to customize your application, remove this file from the build.
 In this case, the application will load with the default styles.

+Updating privacy policy

+You can update the privacy policy from translations file by changing pricacy_policy.description. you can use inline styling if necessary.